 From 2021 to 2025, Dick Durbin served as Senate Majority Whip.

 In 2021, Dick Durbin was participating in the United States Electoral College vote count when pro-Trump rioters attacked the U.S. Capitol.
-Durbin evacuated to a secure location and blamed Trump for the attack, calling for his removal.
+He evacuated to a secure location and blamed Trump for the attack, calling for his removal.

 In November 2023, Dick Durbin was the first U.S. senator to call for a ceasefire in the Gaza war.

-As of 2023, Dick Durbin's net worth was estimated to be $10 million.
+As of 2023, according to CAKnowledge.com, Durbin's net worth is $10 million.

 In January 2024, Dick Durbin voted against a resolution proposed by Senator Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+The proposal was defeated.

 In March 2024, Dick Durbin urged the Biden administration to recognize a "nonmilitarized" Palestinian state after the end of the war in Gaza.